What is a multiplier?

 slot machine

-What is a multiplier on a slot machine?
+What is a freeze-out slot tournament?

 slots